 Blaser Jagdwaffen GmbH is a German firearms manufacturer primarily known for manufacturing high-end shotguns and multi-caliber hunting rifles in the European tradition, including the well-regarded straight-pull R-8.
-In 1997, Blaser released a police sniper version of its now-discontinued R-93 action under the euphemistically benign name of “Long Range Sporter” (LSR).
+In 1997, when SIG purchased Blaser, Blaser released a police-sniper version of its now-discontinued R-93 action under the euphemistically benign name of “Long Range Sporter” (LRS).

 Blaser is a manufacturing firm located in Isny im Allgäu, a town in the state of Badden Wurttemberg, Germany.
 Blaser shares its factory space with Mauser and J.P.
 Sauer.
 For those of you that are not familiar with them, check out their 250-page catalog here.
 Perhaps more than anything, Blaser is known for its tight machining tolerances.
 Everything about a Blaser screams precision.
 This, combined with their nitrided hammer-forged barrels, is the secret as to why they consistently shoot so well out of the box.

 Between 1997 and 2014, Blaser produced and marketed one of the most unique and well-designed tactical marksman rifles to hit U.S. shores.
 And yet it’s still relatively obscure.
-That’s suprising, since the LRS 2 (and/or a modified and updated version known as the “Tactical-2”) had been adopted by special operations forces in Germany, Australia, Iceland, Malaysia, the Netherlands, Bulgaria, Slovenia, and Ukraine, among others.
+That’s surprising, since the LRS 2 (and/or a modified and updated version known as the “Tactical-2”) had been adopted by special-operations forces in Germany, Australia, Iceland, Malaysia, the Netherlands, Bulgaria, Slovenia, and Ukraine, among others.

 There are three unique aspects to the Blaser LRS 2.
 The most obvious is its straight-pull action based on the R-93.
 Straight-pull bolts are faster to operate than a conventional bolt action, although training on a conventional rifle can narrow the speed gap.
 Even so, the R-93 can be made to operate even faster if a left-handed bolt is purchased, and the operator then cycles the action with his or her support hand.

 Third, the Blaser LRS 2 is the ultimate modular multi-caliber platform; barrel changes can be accomplished in about a minute, depending on your degree of proficiency.
-One minute you have a .223 Rem; the next you have a .300 Win Mag.
+One minute you have a .223 Remington; the next you have a .300 Winchester Magnum.
 Scopes will mount directly on the barrel, so there is no need to re-zero the rifle when you change barrels /calibers.
 This is an optimal set-up for a takedown rifle as well, since the LRS 2 can be stored and transported in a disassembled condition.

-The Blaser’s bolt isn’t a standard bolt action design that requires the traditional 60°- 90° of upward movement to unlock the action.
+The Blaser’s bolt isn’t a standard bolt-action design that requires the traditional 60- to 90-degrees of upward movement to unlock the action.
 Blaser’s straight-pull bolt has some outward passing similarity to a Schmidt Rubin K-31 or a Steyr M95.
 However, the Blaser is unique insomuch as it uses radial locking lugs instead of the rotary lugs found on the K-31 or M95.

 Unlike the older European designs, the Blaser’s radial locking lugs collapse (unlock) and expand (locked) into a radial recess in the inside wall of the barrel’s shank.
 Once expanded into this barrel recess, the bolt is locked in place.